Machine-Learning Characterization of Intermittency in Relativistic Pair Plasma Turbulence: Single and Double Sheet Structures: Results

 A key disadvantage of unsupervised ML methods compared to their supervised counterparts is the tendency of the final result to be highly dependent on the initial conditions \citep[e.g.,][]{attik_self-organizing_2005}.
-We find very similar sets of final clusters when slightly varying the SOM parameters ($N$, $H$, and $\alpha_0$).
+We find very similar sets of final clusters when slightly varying the SOM hyperparameters ($N$, $H$, and $\alpha_0$).
 The results are also robust against the selected input features or turbulence parameters.
 However, as more features are added to the model, one would naturally expect to find more intrinsic clusters in the domain.
 Nevertheless, the clusters that specifically point to intermittency are always present.
 These observations strongly suggest a universality of the obtained clusters by nature of a high-dimensional correlation between the most important features (\jpar, \jasym, \bperp, and \epar).

 We quantitatively verify the robustness of these clustering results by conducting an SCE analysis on 36 different SOM realizations.
 The SCE clusters are derived by combining the strongest common features across the SOM realizations—features that are more universally present are indicated by stronger signals.
-Fig.~\ref{fig:SCE_clusters} shows a $xy$-slice plot of the cumulative SCE \gsum\ values obtained via cluster-to-cluster comparison of all clusters $C$ in all \texttt{aweSOM} realizations $R$ (see Appendix~\ref{app:sce} for a more detailed definition of \gsum).
+Figure~\ref{fig:SCE_clusters} shows a $xy$-slice plot of the cumulative SCE \gsum\ values obtained via cluster-to-cluster comparison of all clusters $C$ in all \texttt{aweSOM} realizations $R$ (see Appendix~\ref{app:sce} for a more detailed definition of \gsum).
 The prominent clusters reveal four main structures: individual current sheets in olive and gray, double current sheets in pink, and the background plasma in teal.
+We caution that, since the SCE analysis is run on the original SOM clustering results without post-processing, many of the individual sheets identified by the SCE algorithm are not of single type, but instead parts of the double-sheet structures if detected adjacent to cluster 0 (pink).
+The more accurate statistical representation of the two types of intermittent structures is presented in Section~\ref{subsec:separate}.

-\section{Intermittency and current sheets}
+\subsection{Intermittency and current sheets}